ejasquith/kendal-chess-club/README.md

 ### Desktop wireframes
 ![Home Page wireframe for desktop](docs/images/wireframes/homepage-desktop.png)

+Most pages will follow the same basic layout as these, with just small adjustments (eg. a single centered block of text instead of 2)

 ## Colour Palette

 For the colour palette of my site, I decided to stick with white, black, and greys for a modern, minimalist feel (which also reflects the obvious white/black theme of chess), while relying on hero images to provide a pop of colour.
 To lessen the harshness of the palette, I used the off-white #FAFAFA and the off-black #0E0E0E.